s2223695/S6_A18_expense_tracker/README.md

 + User can register an account
 + User can login with Facebook
 + Show user's expense record list and total amount at index page with basic data.
-+ User can choose category filter to filter expense records.
++ User can choose category and month filter to filter expense records.
 + User can add new expense record.
 + User can edit data of exist expense record.
 + User can delete expense record from record list.